FlorianWoelki/obsidian-better-recall/README.md

 - [x] Add data integration
 - [ ] Add settings view for customizing Anki algorithm parameters
 - [ ] Test and adapt to mobile experience
-- [ ] Change review dates to be only sensitive to date, don't save the time

 ## Roadmap To Do